MultiSafepay/docs/content/payment-methods/cbc-kbc.md

 | **Refunds:** Refund complete. | Completed | Completed |
 <br>

-📘 **Note:** If the customer doesn’t click the **Return to website** button, MultiSafepay doesn’t receive an update and the transaction status remains **Initialized**.
+**⚠️ Note:** If the customer doesn’t click the **Return to website** button, MultiSafepay doesn’t receive an update and the transaction status remains **Initialized**.
 We import our bank statements daily and match all incoming payments.

 # Activation